 New York State Pollution Prevention Institute (NYSP2I): Food Waste Diversion

-- Food Waste Reduction and Diversion Reimbursement Program: Did you know that grants are still available for NYS businesses, municipalities, or non-profits that divert food waste from landfill disposal or incineration through the use of new equipment or technologies?
+- Food Waste Reduction and Diversion Reimbursement Program: Did you know that grants are still available for NYS businesses and non-profits that divert food waste from landfill disposal or incineration through the use of new equipment or technologies?
 Expanded grant eligibility criteria now allows food waste generators, recyclers and haulers to apply.
 Visit the program webpage to view more details and download an application.

 - New York State Brewery Sustainability Initiative: The New York State Brewery Sustainability Initiative is a partnership between New York State Pollution Prevention Institute (NYSP2I) and Cornell College of Agriculture and Life Sciences (Cornell CALS).
 The initiative is focused on providing practical sustainability tools and approaches to craft breweries in New York State to measurably reduce water, energy usage and optimize cleaning procedures.
 This initiative provides opportunities for craft breweries to take advantage of available funding from the Environmental Protection Agency (EPA).

 - Food Waste Self-Assessment Tookits: Separate toolkits for foodservice, grocery, and healthcare industries